Patterson Consulting, home

 I spent a decade working across marketing, data, and technology.
-Starting in the hospitality industry, moving into social media and influencer marketing, then into full-stack engineering, and eventually leading data and technology as VP at Allied Global Marketing, a major entertainment marketing agency.
+Starting in the hospitality industry, moving into social media and influencer marketing, then into full-stack engineering, and eventually leading data and technology as VP at Allied Global Marketing, a full-service integrated marketing agency for entertainment, consumer, and lifestyle brands.

 That non-linear path is the point.
 I've sat in the creative meetings and the engineering standups.
 I've presented attribution models to CMOs and debugged data layer implementations at midnight before a launch.
 I've built the dashboards that executives use to make budget decisions and the pipelines that feed them.
-Most consultants in this space come from one side: either the marketing strategy side or the data engineering side.
-I come from both, which means I can translate between the two in a way that's rare and genuinely useful.
+I don't hand off between the strategy and the build.

-In parallel with consulting, I run Tuna Melts My Heart, a major pet influencer brand built around Tuna, a Chiweenie with an exaggerated overbite and 2 million Instagram followers.
-It's a real business with multiple revenue streams (merchandise, brand partnerships, licensed content, and live events) and it serves as a live testing ground for everything I build.
+In parallel with consulting, I run Tuna Melts My Heart, built around Tuna, a Chiweenie with an exaggerated overbite and over 2 million followers across social platforms.
+It's a real business with multiple revenue streams (merchandise, brand partnerships, licensed content, and events), and it's a live testing ground for everything I build.

 Based in Atlanta.
 Working with clients across the US and UK.